esskayesss/dots_nvim/README.md

 ## contributing

 Now, this is a personal config, mostly with things that seem to work best for me.
 However, the repo is always open to good suggestions.
-Feel free to fork it and customize it to your own liking, and creating PRs with improvements.
+Feel free to fork it and customize it to your own liking, or to create PRs with improvements.